...

 Common Law Marriage versus cohabitation

 So, what’s the difference?
-The short answer: Common Law Marriage is legally recognized, giving you many of the same rights as a traditional marriage, while cohabitation is simply living together without that formal recognition.
-But don’t worry—just because you’re not married doesn’t mean you’re left without legal protections.
-We’ll walk you through these important distinctions, giving you a clear understanding of how each option impacts your life and legal rights.
-Stay with us to dive deeper into this topic—you won’t want to miss it!
+The short answer is simple.
+Common Law Marriage is legally recognized.
+It gives you many of the same rights as a traditional marriage.
+Cohabitation is different.
+It is simply living together without legal recognition.
+But you still have protections even if you are not legally married.
+We will walk you through these key differences.
+You will gain a clear understanding of how each option affects your rights and daily life.
+Stay with us as we dive deeper into this important topic.

 Key Takeaways